-Considering purchasing a property in Glen Huntly?
-Building and Pest Inspection Melbourne have been serving home buyers in Glen Huntly since 2010 with more than 5000 happy customers.
-We guarantee a comprehensive pre-purchase Building and Pest inspection report by a licenced builder in Glen Huntly within 3 business days at a very reasonable price.
-You can see from our reviews what Building and Pest Inspection Melbourne customers value most:
+Ready to buy a property in Glen Huntly?
+With more than 5000 happy customers, we’ve been providing Building and Pest Inspections to home buyers in Glen Huntly since 2010.
+We deliver affordable, detailed pre-purchase Building and Pest inspection reports by a licenced builder – with a 3 day turnaround.
+Our customer reviews show what Building and Pest Inspection Melbourne customers love the most.

 Your comprehensive building and pest report with photos is emailed on the same day as your inspection.